 How It Got Started

-The Sport Social Work Journal was launched in 2021 by Dr. Matt Moore at Ball State University.
+The Sport Social Work Journal was launched in 2021 by Dr. Matt Moore, now an Associate Dean for the College of Social Work at the University of Kentucky.
 The journal is sponsored by the Alliance of Social Workers in Sports (ASWIS) and Ball State University.
 ASWIS is a 501 (c)(3) nonprofit organization that’s mission is to promote individual and community well-being through partnerships between the profession of social work and the field of athletics.
 More information on the Alliance of Social Workers in Sports can be found at www.aswis.org

 Defining Sport Social Work